-Antique Miniature Pair of 4" Rust Brown & White English Staffordshire Spaniel Dog Figurines
+Antique Small Pair of 4" Rust Brown & White English Staffordshire Spaniel Dog Figurines

 Here is an adorable pair of antique Staffordshire King Charles Cavalier Spaniel dog figurines, each wearing a black painted collar around its neck.
 These are a smaller size, considered miniatures and slightly chubby which I think makes them extra cute!
 They will look great stacked on books, tucked amongst other collectibles on a shelf, used as bookends for a few smaller books...or I think they look especially great paired with larger dogs in groups.
 They epitomize classic, English country style & decor!